 - financial barriers, such as paying for private counselling

 - not feeling listened to or understood by healthcare professionals

-- White professionals not understanding their experiences of racism or discrimination
+- White professionals who do not understand their experiences of racism or discrimination

 How can I find support that’s right for me?

 As a BAME person, you have the right to mental health support just like everyone else.
-You may want support that’s from and/or for people of your ethnic background.
+You may want support from and/or from people of your ethnic background.
 If so, try one of the organisations listed below.

 - Your local Mind may offer groups in your area for people from your community.
-Or your can search their peer support directory for other local BAME services
+You can also search Hub of Hope for local, peer and community support and services.